RMITLibrary/easy_cite/markdown/rmitharvard.md

 ##### Examples

 > The exhibition *Gabrielle Chanel.
-Fashion Manifesto* displays the Chanel's (1925) little black dress in silk organza transformed black from being the colour of mourning to the height of chic and modernity (see Figure 11).
+Fashion manifesto* displays the Chanel's (1925) little black dress in silk organza transformed black from being the colour of mourning to the height of chic and modernity (see Figure 11).

 > The purchase of Pollock's (1952) *Blue poles* created great controversy regarding the value of abstract art when it was purchased for the National Gallery of Australia.